translational-audiology-lab/animal-abr-plot/README.md

-# animal-abr-plot
+# animal-ABR-plot
-Matlab code to extract and plot ABR data
+Matlab script for plotting animal ABRs from txt output from BioSig.

+2022-01-24:
+Written for specific dataset and NOT adapted for ubiquitous use.